 Allow plenty of time before your trip to apply for a passport; processing normally takes 3 weeks but can take longer during busy periods (especially spring).
 Keep in mind that if you need a passport in a hurry, you’ll pay a higher processing fee.

-E.U. nationals don’t need a visa to enter France.
+Visas: E.U. nationals don’t need a visa to enter France.
 Nor do U.S., Canadian, Australian, New Zealand, or South African citizens for trips of up to 3 months.
-Nationals of other countries should make inquiries at the nearest French embassy or consulate before they travel to France.
-If non-E.U. citizens wish to stay for longer than 3 months, they must apply to French embassy or consulate for a long-term visa.
+If non-E.U. citizens wish to stay longer than 3 months, they must apply to a French embassy or consulate for a long-term visa.

-What You Can Bring into France: Citizens of E.U. countries can bring in any amount of goods as long as the goods are intended for their personal use and not for resale.
-Non–E.U. citizens are entitled to 200 cigarettes, 100 small cigars, 50 cigars or 250g of tobacco duty-free.
-You can also bring in 2 liters of wine or beer and 1 liter of spirits (more than 22% alcohol).
-In addition, you can bring in 50g (1.76oz) of perfume.
+What you can bring into France: Citizens of E.U. countries can bring in any amount of goods as long as the goods are intended for their personal use and not for resale.
+Non–E.U. citizens are entitled to 200 cigarettes, 100 small cigars, 50 cigars, or 250g of tobacco duty-free.
+You can also bring in 4 liters of alcoholic beverages less than 22 percent alcohol and 1 liter of spirits more than 22 percent alcohol..

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.